-Many of you have probably read my credentials or have heard that over the last 35 years my journey has expanded from being a therapist working with children and their families to being a teacher and administrator in classical Christian schools, as well as a few years in homeschooling.
-Since 2009, I’ve had the privilege of working with students, families, and schools through Equipping Minds to provide hope.
+Many of you have read my credentials or have heard that over the last 38 years my journey has expanded from being a therapist working with children and their families to being a teacher and administrator in classical Christian schools, as well as a few years in homeschooling.
+Since 2009, I’ve worked with students, families, and schools through Equipping Minds to provide hope.

-However, what you may not know is that I have sat where you may be sitting now, desperately wanting to hear hope for my son, Clayton, who was struggling.
+However, you may not know that I have sat where you may be sitting now, desperately wanting to hear hope for my son, Clayton, who was struggling.
 That journey began abruptly when his entrance into this world was traumatic.
 We watched God breathe for him for the first 13 hours before the trauma team arrived and transported him to the neonatal unit–an hour and a half down the mountain.
-We were in rehabilitation therapy from the get go, and the next 7 years would be filled with evaluations, speech therapy, and many tears.
+We were in rehabilitation therapy from the get-go, and the next ten years would be filled with evaluations, speech therapy, and many tears.
+He was diagnosed with a language processing disorder in receptive and expressive language.
+He also had symptoms of an auditory processing disorder, dyslexia, dyscalculia, and dysgraphia.
+His testing revealed weaknesses in all areas with an overall composite of below-average intellect.

 With my education and experience, I began reading every book I could get my hands on and could never seem to find “Clayton” in any of those books.
-He did not say his first sentence until he was almost 4, but then … starting talking up a storm.
+He did not say his first sentence until almost 4, but then he started talking up a storm.
+However, we couldn’t understand half of what he said.
 When he was 5, the private school of our choice would not accept him and even told me that he had scored lower than any other student.

-He would spend the summer at a learning center 4 hours a day, 5 days a week for 8 weeks.
-Amazingly, at the end of that time, he was reading, he was spelling, he was getting jokes, and able to follow multi-step directions.
-He was comprehending and telling stories in detail and in sequence… He was happy and confident.
-He went on to thrive in the classical Christian schools were I served.
-He was in the drama productions and excelled at impromptu’s and was on the Mock Trial team.
+He would spend the summer at a learning center 4 hours a day, five days a week for eight weeks, and then return for more therapy a few years later.
+Amazingly, at the end of that time, he was reading, he was spelling, he was understanding jokes, and he was able to follow multi-step directions.
+He was comprehending and telling stories in detail and sequence… He was happy and confident.
+He went on to thrive in the classical Christian schools where I served.
+He was in drama productions, excelled at impromptu, and was on the Mock Trial team.

-As he progressed, there was one area which remained a struggle… processing speed.
+However, as he progressed, two areas remained a struggle… processing speed and working memory.
 As his classes became more intense, he told me that he could not process some of the information as quickly as it was coming.
-I was in the position to have the best teachers and had trained them in the latest brain-based instructional methods.
+I was in the position to have the best teachers and trained them in the latest brain-based instructional methods.
 However, I couldn’t ask the teachers to slow down the pace for one student.

 In August of 2011, Clayton began his studies at Boyce College in Louisville to pursue a degree in biblical counseling.
-While he had to work harder than many students to simply pass his classes, we were amazed that he had a 3.65 for the spring semester of 2013 – 4 A’s and a B+.
+While he had to work harder than many students to pass his classes, we were amazed that he had a 3.65 for the spring semester 2013 – 4 A’s and a B+.
 He graduated in December of 2014 with a 3.2 overall GPA!
-He will began graduate school in August 2015.
-He has also interned for our center during the summers of 2012-2014 and now works for us full-time bringing hope to students who are struggling as he had struggled.
-On July 28th, 2013 he was the guest preacher at Grace Presbyterian Church in Danville, KY.
-You can listen to his sermon on the Church Website, from the July 28, 2013 sermon: “Are You Keeping the Gospel Yourself.”
-Yes, language processing disorders in receptive and expressive language can be overcome!
+He interned for our center during the summers of 2012-2014 and now works for us full-time, bringing hope to struggling students as he had struggled.
+On July 28, 2013, he was the guest preacher at Grace Presbyterian Church in Danville, KY.
+Yes, language processing disorders in receptive and expressive language, dyslexia, dyscalculia, and dysgraphia can be overcome!

 Clayton wrote this poem during finals week just days before completing his undergraduate degree: